Start Free Pilot

 Back to blog Back to blog

-What Is Labeled Data?
+What Is Labeled Data in Machine Learning?

 How the data is labeled

-As the name suggests, labeled data (aka annotated data) is when you put meaningful labels, add tags, or assign classes to the raw data that you've collected.
 What is a label in machine learning?
 Let’s say you are building an image recognition system and have already collected several thousand photographs.
+You did this yourself or through expert data collection services.
 Labels would be telling the AI that the photos contain a ‘person’, a ‘tree’, a ‘car’, and so on.

 What Is Labeled and Unlabeled Data in Machine Learning?